JeromeJarvis/odin-recipes/README.md

 # odin-recipes

-This is a recipe site project consist of a home page and three recipe pages linked to it.
+This is a recipe website project consist of a home page and three recipe pages linked to it.
 It shows a set of learned skills as follow:

 - HTML5 fundamentals
 - Semantic HTML